Promoting Nancy’s photography and educating the public about nature, photography, and God

 Results

 Figure 6 shows the results of the cuts.
-Photo A shows the corner, bottom side up, showing the projection on the 30° moulding (to the right ), adjacent to what would be the lower, inner-sloping face of the 45° moulding.
-Photo B shows an adjacent corner with the front face up (with the 30° bevel still on the right) after the projection was sawed/filed off and the pieces glued.
-Photo C again shows the bottom of the frame (similar corner to Photo B), but from a different perspective after V-nailing.
+Photo A shows the corner, bottom side up.
+You can see the projection on the 30° moulding (to the right), adjacent to what would be the lower, inner-sloping face of the 45° moulding.
+An adjacent corner is in Photo B with the front face up after the projection was sawed/filed off and the pieces glued.
+(The 30° bevel is again on the right.)
+Photo C again shows the bottom of the frame (similar corner to Photo B), after V-nailing.

 Bonus Solution: Joining Mouldings With 30° & 0° Bevels